• Home

 • Sardis, in its deadness, seems to show what happens to the compromised who don’t

 Imagine sitting in this church and hearing this written about you.
 There was no commendation written.
-The Lord simply looked on them and saw deadness.
+The Lord simply looked at them and saw deadness.

 Revelation 3:2

 Look around!!
 Be Watchful!!
 This is a call to wake up and be alert.
-If they sat up and took notice they would see there were just a few things that haven't died yet.
-The situation was dire, critical.
+If they sat up and took notice, they would see there were just a few things that hadn't died yet.
+The situation was dire and critical.
 What was the pastor doing?
 Where were the people?
-It wasn't too late but they needed to move to keep these final things from dying away.
+Didn’t anyone care?
+It wasn’t too late, but they needed to move to keep these final things from dying away.
+They needed emergency life support.

-Sardis must have been relying on their works, thinking they were pretty special.
-They were expecting the Lord to pat them on the back, to hold them up as the example to all the other churches.
-They thought they had arrived at some spiritual high ground.
-However, the church isn't sustained by works but by the Holy Spirit.
+Sardis must have relied on their works, thinking they were special, maybe because of their wealth.
+Were expecting the Lord to pat them on the back, to hold them up as an example to all the other churches?
+Had they confused wealth with blessing?
+Did they think affluence meant they had arrived at some spiritual high ground?
 The Lord let them know His evaluation.

-In Zechariah 4, Zerubbabel has a vision where he sees a lampstand with 7 lamps on it and a bowl on top.
+In Zechariah 4, Zerubbabel hasd a vision where he saw a lampstand with seven lamps on it and a bowl on top.
 Two olive trees are by it.
-When Zerubbabel doesn't know what it means, the Lord begins explaining by stating:
+When Zerubbabel said he knew what it meant, the Lord begins explained by stating:

 ‘Not by might nor by power, but by My Spirit,